 The board of directors has adopted stock ownership guidelines for our named executive officers and our other executive officers, which set the minimum ownership expectations for each such executive officer.
 The guidelines require that prior to the later of July 31, 2021 or the fifth anniversary of becoming an executive officer of the Company, our CEO, Founder and Vice Chairman, CFO, and COO should own shares of our common stock with a value equal to six times annual base salary, five times annual base salary, three times annual base salary, and three times annual base salary, respectively.
 The guidelines require that each of our other executive officers, including our CTO, own shares of our common stock equal to one and one-half times annual base salary, respectively, within the same timeline.
 Half of the fair market value of the shares of our common stock underlying vested stock options (to the extent the fair market value exceeds the applicable exercise price) are included when determining the executive officer's stock ownership.
-Shares underlying unvested restricted stock units are not counted towards determining the executive officers' stock ownership.
-We believe that the stock ownership guidelines serve to further align the interests of our executive officers with the interests of our stockholders.
+Shares underlying unvested restricted stock units are not executive officers with the interests of our stockholders.